 API and backend testing

 The most critical component of a mobile money security assessment is the backend API.
 This is where transaction logic lives, and vulnerabilities here are the most impactful.
-We test for:
+Our API security testing for banking and fintech article covers the methodology in depth; for mobile money platforms we test for:

-- Broken object-level authorisation (BOLA/IDOR): Can I query or modify another customer’s account by changing a parameter?
+- Broken object-level authorisation (BOLA/IDOR): Can one customer query or modify another customer's account by changing a parameter?

 - Broken function-level authorisation: Can a regular user access admin or agent-level functions?

-- Mass assignment: Can I manipulate object properties (e.g., transaction amount) by adding parameters not intended to be user-controlled?
+- Mass assignment: Can a request manipulate object properties (e.g., transaction amount) through parameters not intended to be user-controlled?

-- Replay attacks: Can I resend a completed transaction request to duplicate a payment?
+- Replay attacks: Can a completed transaction request be resent to duplicate a payment?

 - Rate limiting: Are transaction endpoints protected against automated fraud scripts?